Contributing to the Greater Good

 - Fifty (50) hours of the 200 required hours may be completed out of the state/country.

-Please note: For the graduating classes of 2022 and 2023, all approved and validated service learning hours will count toward the two hundred required for graduation.
+Please note: For the graduating class of 2023, all approved and validated service learning hours will count toward the two hundred required for graduation.
 The requirement that a certain number of hours be internal or external has been suspended.

 - Sixty five (65) hours completed by the end of sophomore year.